BMartin4659/dj-contract-app/EMAILJS_FIX_README.md

 ### Option 1: Use the Automated Fix Script (Windows)

 1. Run the `fix-emailjs.bat` file included in this repository
-2. When prompted, enter your EmailJS public key
+2. When prompted, press Enter to use the default key or enter your EmailJS public key
-   - You can find this in your EmailJS dashboard under Account > API Keys
+   - The default key is already set to: `PRPjY6zE2LkFb3a25`
 3. Restart your development server:
    ```
    npm run dev